 Florida International - Coach Frank Damas

-Florida State College of Jacksonville - Coach Brad Frick
+Florida State C of J - Coach Brad Frick

 Florida Southern - Coach Patrick Szczerba